 Statement of Cash Flows

-This data is calculated using the following equation: starting cash balance + cash inflows – cash outflows = ending cash balance.
+To find this data, it takes precise calculations using the following equation: starting cash balance + cash inflows – cash outflows = ending cash balance.